Mark Rhodes: Career

 Born in Wolverhampton, England, Rhodes finished in second place in the second series of Pop Idol in the United Kingdom, as runner-up to Michelle McManus.
 After Pop Idol, he teamed up with third-place Sam Nixon, releasing two singles under the name Sam & Mark.
 In February 2004, their cover of the song "With a Little Help from My Friends" reached number 1 in the UK singles chart, remaining there for one week.
 Their second single 'The Sun Has Come Your Way" reached 19 in the singles chart.
 The pair were subsequently encouraged by manager Simon Fuller to pursue a career in TV.

 Rhodes went on to co-present Top of the Pops Reloaded with Nixon and Fearne Cotton in 2004.
 From April 2006, Rhodes co-hosted the weekday children's breakfast show Level Up on BBC Two alongside Nixon and Ayesha Asantewaa.
 Level Up finished its first series in September 2006.

 In September 2006, Rhodes began presenting BBC Two's Saturday morning show TMi alongside Nixon and Caroline Flack.
 He had his own short segment on the show called "Question Mark", a feature where he tried to answer viewers' questions, but Flack and Nixon talked through it.
 In later series, Flack left and the show moved to Fridays.
 The show's final episode aired on 17 December 2010.
 He also co-presented Do Something Different with Nixon and Ayesha Asantewaa.
 Nixon and Rhodes produced a children's reality series, Who Wants to Be a Superhero? and Sam and Mark's Guide to Dodging Disaster.

 In 2009, Rhodes co-presented the show Skate Nation on BBC Two.
 He presented a Total Wipeout Celebrity Special, which aired on 2 January 2010.
 Rhodes fell at the quarter-final stage, losing out to eventual winner Danielle Lloyd.
 They subsequently took part in two episodes of Hole in the Wall, airing on 11 October 2008 and 14 November 2009.

 Rhodes competed in the 2012 series of Dancing on Ice.
 He was eliminated by the judges on 22 January after a skate-off with Dallas actress Charlene Tilton.

-Sam & Mark were the hosts of family CBBC family game show Copycats.
+Sam & Mark were the hosts of CBBC family game show Copycats.

 In 2024 Rhodes began presenting a Saturday morning show on BBC Radio WM.